cainam/home-cluster-deployment/ansible/README.md

 - replace gluster by ??? openebs is not yet compatible with Raspberry, try longhorn, then Piraeus
 - remove auth policy from helm and deploy via Ansible (or merge with hydra chart)
 - import script: update Chart.yaml to contain the version of the software
+- istio enabled per deployment or per pod ...??, not per namespace

 Manual steps to be automated:
 - client-in in oauth2-proxy is to be taken from hydra created by: